nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Check feature

-The check feature is implemented using the `CheckCommand` class. `CheckCommand` accesses the `Event`s stored within `EventList`s in order to determine if events are occurring within a given time period.
+The check feature is implemented using the `CheckCommand` class. `CheckCommand` accesses the `Event` stored within `EventList` in order to determine if events are occurring within a given time period.
 It implements the following operations:

 - `CheckCommand#getDate(stringDate)` -- Parses a given string to get a LocalDate variable (either the start or end date for the time period).
 - `CheckCommand#getTime(stringTime)` -- Parses a given string to get a LocalTime variable (either the start or end time for the time period).